 HOW MANY DAYS ARE NECESSARY TO VISIT YOSEMITE NATIONAL PARK

-Yosemite covers a great extension so even if you visit Yosemite in a week you will have plenty of things to do.
-However, sometimes it is difficult to find so much time to visit Yosemite and most people only spend a day or two in this National Park.
+Yosemite covers a great extension so you will still have plenty of things to do even if you spend a week here.
+Realistically, most people only spend a day or two in this park.

 WHAT TO DO IN YOSEMITE IN ONE DAY

-If you are planning to spend a day in Yosemite, the best itinerary includes the main viewpoints of Yosemite Valley and Glacier Point Road accessible by car, such as Valley View, Tunnel View, and Glacier Point.
+If you are planning to spend one day in Yosemite, the best itinerary should include the main car accessible viewpoints of Glacier Point Road, such as Valley View, Tunnel View, and Glacier Point.

-I suggest you try to sleep in Yosemite Valley; otherwise, you will spend a long time entering and leaving the valley.
+I suggest spending one night here, otherwise, you will spend a long time entering and leaving the valley.

-If you have two days in Yosemite, you can add a short route, such as Mirror Lake, Lower Yosemite Falls, or Bridalveil Falls.
+If you have two days to visit Yosemite, you can add a short hiking route, such as Mirror Lake, Lower Yosemite Falls, or Bridalveil Falls.

-Besides, you can visit some more distant places, such as Mariposa Grove or Tuolumne Grove.
+You can also opt to visit some of the more distant places such as Mariposa Grove or Tuolumne Grove.

-If you are visiting Yosemite in 3 days or more, you can add a long route, such as the one going to Nevada Falls, Clouds Rest or Upper Yosemite Falls.
+If you can spend 3 or more days in Yosemite, add a longer trek, such as the one to Nevada Falls, Clouds Rest, or Upper Yosemite Falls.

 Fire is a natural part of Yosemite.
 It is fundamental to the park’s ecosystem.
-However, fires caused by man or threatening people or property are eradicated.
+However, manmade fires have often threatened the safety of people and property.

-Some of these uncontrolled fires have ended with Yosemite National Park closed, such as the Ferguson fire, which, in August 2018, got Yosemite Valley and Mariposa Grove closed.
-In that fire, the reopening of Yosemite did not take place until the following week, and luckily the Yosemite Valley did not end up burned out, but simply filled with smoke from the nearby fire.
+Some of these uncontrolled fires have ended with Yosemite National Park closed, such as the Ferguson fire in August 2018.
+Yosemite Valley and Mariposa Grove were subsequently closed.
+Reopening of park did not take place until the following week, and luckily, the Yosemite Valley did not end up burned, only filled with smoke from the nearby fire.

-The year that we traveled, in August 2017, Yosemite was not closed, but there was still a lot of smoke in the valley from near fires which created an alert in the park.
+When we traveled in August 2017, Yosemite was not closed, but there was still a lot of smoke in the valley from near fires which created an alert in the park.

-In any case, remember that fires produced by lightning in Yosemite are widespread in summer and it is essential to check this Yosemite fire map before your trip.
+In any case, remember that fires produced by lightning in Yosemite are common in the summer and it is essential to check this Yosemite fire map before your trip.

 BEARS IN YOSEMITE

-Throughout the park, you will find a lot of posters and signals warning of the presence of bears in Yosemite.
+Throughout the park, you will find a lot of posters and signals of bears warning in Yosemite.

-In addition to taking special care with speeding, you should follow some rules regarding food storage and other soaps, and other hygiene products that can attract the presence of bears.
-In almost all car parks and campsites you will see bear food containers.
+In addition to watching your speed while driving, follow rules regarding storage of food and hygiene products that can attract bears.
+In almost all car parks and campsites, you will have access to bear-proofed food containers.

-American black bears, which are the only type of bears we can find in Yosemite, are not usually aggressive.
-However, the policy of keeping wild bears came too late to Yosemite, so, on many occasions, by getting used to the presence of human due lack of early wild bear policies, they have lost their fear and become more aggressive.
+American black bears, the only type of bears we can find in Yosemite, are not usually aggressive.
+However, having gotten used to the presence of human due lack of early wild bear policies, they have lost their fear and become more aggressive overtime.

 Nowadays, bears found in camps and urbanized areas are put down to sleep.
-To protect yourself and to protect the bears from being put down and become more aggressive, please storage your food in the right containers and follow the basic precautions with bears.
+To protect yourself and the bears, store your food properly in the right containers and follow basic precautions.

-If you are interested in this topic you can find more information on our guide to avoiding bears attacks.
+If you are interested in this topic you can find more information on our guide on avoiding bears attacks.

 DEATHS IN YOSEMITE

-Sadly, Yosemite is one of the National parks were more accidents take place, and people lose their lives every year.
+Sadly, Yosemite is one of the National parks where more accidents take place, and people lose their lives every year here.

-Even though it might look like a homely and friendly National park, every single year there are drowning, lightning, and fall-related deaths.
+Even though it might look like a homely and friendly national park, every single year there are drowning, lightning, and fall-related deaths.
 That’s why I always recommend buying high-coverage travel insurance for the USA.
 This is the best travel insurance coverage and price.

-The views are spectacular in the main lookouts, but getting closer to the edge won’t offer a better view or a better perspective for your photograph.
-A selfie on the edge of a cliff is not worth your life.
+While the views are spectacular at the main lookouts, getting closer to the edge won’t offer a better perspective for your photograph – a selfie on the edge of a cliff is not worth your life.

-Looking at this book about Deaths in Yosemite you can see Deaths in Yosemite is not a rare fact, with more than 800 registered accidents.
+In this book, you can see that deaths in Yosemite are not rare with more than 800 registered accidents.

 CLIMBING IN YOSEMITE

-If Yosemite is renowned for something it undoubtedly is for being the mecca of rock climbing.
-Its smooth granite walls are the perfect place to practice this sport, which has been intimately linked with the history of the Yosemite Valley.
+Yosemite is renowned for being the mecca of rock climbing.
+The smooth granite walls found here are prized for the sport, which are also intimately linked with the history of the Yosemite Valley.

-Before the 20th century, the naturalist John Muir began to climb some places like “Cathedral Peak” without ropes or climbing equipment.
-It was not until the early 30s that the first pythons and rappelling systems arrived in the valley, brought mainly from the European Alps.
+Before the 20th century, naturalist John Muir began to climb some of the walls without ropes or climbing equipment.
+It was not until the early 30s that the first pythons and rappelling systems arrived in the valley from European Alps.

-However, the real start of rock climbing did not begin until the 1950s, especially with the rivalry between Warren Harding and Royal Robins for conquering some unscaled walls at that time like Half Dome or El Capitan.
+The real start of rock climbing began in the 1950s, with some notable happenings such as the rivalry between Warren Harding and Royal Robins on conquering Half Dome and El Capitan, unscaled walls at the time.

-The 90 led to the era of fast climbs or “Speed Climbing,” with the first free ascent of El Capitan.
-Some of the most famous climbers of this period were Dean Potter and Lynn Hill.
+The 90s was the era of “Speed Climbing” when El Capitan was first ascended.
+Some of the most famous climbers of this period include Dean Potter and Lynn Hill.

-Since 2000, speed climbing has continued to develop with climbers such as Tommy Caldwell or Alex Honold, beating all existing records such as the Free solo climb of El Capitan in June 2017, filmed in Free Solo National Geographic documentary.
+Speed climbing has continued to develop into the 2000s with notable climbers such as Tommy Caldwell and Alex Honold who are known for beating all existing records.
+Free Solo, the documentary of Honold’s El Capitan climb in June 2017, is available on National Geographic.

 HIPPIES IN YOSEMITE